patrickbucher/rust-reboot/diary.md

+# Day 5 (2025-07-09)

+I got a little further into chapter 4 of the Brown Book, but I am still not finished.
+I think this chapter is just belaboring the point.
+Maybe I should just review my old code instead, but let's stick to the plan for a while.

 # Day 4 (2025-07-08)

 No progress on the Brown Book today; I only had time to work on the first two puzzles of _Rust Brain Teasers_, which I bought a while ago but never bothered to read.